Girish1704/Safe-Travels-Agent/LabFiles/Exercise2.md

    - **Message (5):** `Travel request from Employee ID: [Employee ID], Purpose: [Purpose]`

    ![Search Teams](../media/ex2-travel-g15.png)

+   > **Teams Integration Benefits:** This configuration ensures that travel approval requests are automatically posted to the designated HR team channel, creating a centralized approval workflow with proper audit trails.

 1. Highlight **[Employee ID] (1)** in the message box and click the **Dynamic content (2)** icon to insert the Employee ID variable.